YoungYiHan/YoungYiHan/README.md

 ## Hi there 👋
+I'm Yihan, a junior undergraduate student in the School of Artificial Intelligence at Chongqing University of Posts and Telecommunications (expected graduation: June 2027).
+I'm passionate about coding, photography, and running.
+Nice to meet you!
+Wishing you a happy day!

 <!--
 **YoungYiHan/YoungYiHan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.